huangjinlin/prompto/README.md

 # Prompto - AI Prompt Manager

-A smarter way to manage your AI prompts in Cursor, Windsurf and beyond.
+A smarter way to manage your AI prompts in Cursor (or any AI solution for VS Code).

-Keep your prompts tidy, searchable, and ready to use — all from a clean file-based workflow in AI Code Editors.
+Keep your prompts tidy, searchable, and ready to use — all from a clean file-based workflow.

 ## ✨ Features